NoFap.com is a website and organization that calls itself a “comprehensive community-based porn recovery site.”

-- lower risk of prostate cancer (research is ongoing to explore this link)
+- lower risk of prostate cancer (research is ongoing to explore this connection)

-Male and female participants in the study reported that hardcore pornography was beneficial to their sex lives and perceptions and attitudes toward sex, members of the opposite sex, and life in general.
-And the more they watched, the stronger the benefits.
+For instance, a 2007 study found that male and female participants reported that hardcore pornography was beneficial to their sex lives and their perceptions and attitudes toward sex, members of another sex, and life in general.
+Also, the more they watched, the stronger the reported benefits.

-First, let’s make it clear that semen retention and NoFap aren’t the same thing, even though you’ll often see it used in the same context on online forums.
+First, let’s make it clear that semen retention and NoFap aren’t the same thing, even though you’ll often see the terms used in the same context on online forums.

-The key difference between semen retention and NoFap is that you can avoid ejaculation while still enjoying sexual activity and orgasm.
+The key difference between semen retention and NoFap is that with semen retention, you can avoid ejaculation while still enjoying sexual activity and orgasm.
 That’s right: You can indeed have one without the other, though it may take some practice.